ejmsyr/Zippy/README.md

 3. **Encode:**
    Replaces each character with its index, then encodes each 2-digit index using modular exponentiation.
 4. **Save:**
-   Writes the dictionary and encoded string to `encoded.txt`.
+   Writes per-round metadata and encoded data as JSON to `encoded_output.txt`.

 ### Decompression (`Unzippy.py`)

 1. **Read Encoded File:**
-   Loads the dictionary and encoded string from `encoded.txt`.
+   Loads per-round metadata and encoded strings from `encoded_output.txt`.
 2. **Decode:**
    Uses the private key to reverse the modular exponentiation and recover the original indices.
 3. **Reconstruct:**